critical-mass/Algorithms/README.md

 # Algorithms

-A place to store algorithms written during study sessions
+A place to store algorithms written during study sessions.
+Mostly based on the book Grokking Algorithms